AWSXXF/vscode-serial-terminal/README.md

 - Interact with the serial port like a terminal

-- Save adn view the logs
+- Save and view the logs

 - Configuring a customised open baud rate

+- Very nice script notebook features

 ## Future features

 - Serial port to send and display hex data

-- Running the send script

 - Add configurable items